What is a Vostro Account?

 The accounts benefit clients with global banking needs and allow them, through their own bank, to open accounts in other countries as they need.
 Most Vostro accounts will have the same preferred services as a regular bank account, including foreign exchange transactions, deposits and withdrawals, and money or wire transfers.

 - A Vostro account is a bank account held abroad through a relationship between two banks.
-It provides the benefits that many consumers may need, but most banks cannot offer on an international scale.
+It provides the benefits that many consumers may need, but most domestic banks cannot offer on an international scale.

 - Vostro translates to “your,” meaning “your account,” of which the corresponding firm is only the financial intermediary for ‘your’ accounts.

 - In most situations, Vostro accounts are used to manage foreign trades or settlements of foreign exchanges.

 For example, if a European insurance company contacted a Canadian bank regarding the management of their funds or their client’s funds, the Canadian bank would be opening a Vostro account for the European insurance company.
 It is the holding bank that would ultimately decide and open the Vostro account.

 Here is an example to further break down the use of a Vostro account from the customer side.
 A domestic bank customer who maintains a Vostro account at a correspondent bank can go to their home bank to use the correspondent’s international services and complete transactions through its Vostro account.

 They can ask for a wire transfer to pay a supplier in a foreign country.
 The correspondent bank deducts the specified amount from their account and transfers it to the Vostro account, where it is then exchanged to the foreign currency and ultimately paid to the requested supplier.

 Keep in mind that most transfers will incur transaction fees, which are deducted from the account at the end of the transaction.